dgroomes/stackoverflow-look-back/README.md

 3) The DCL web page script
     * `dcl-page-script.js`

 The programmer must write each of these files.
-It is not possible to abstract away `dcl-content-script.js` or `dcl-page-script.js` without serializing/deserializing JavaScript code and using `eval()`, which we are not willing to do.
+It is not possible for `web-extension-framework` to abstract away `dcl-content-script.js` or `dcl-page-script.js`.
+Abstracting away those files would require dynamic JavaScript, serializing/deserializing JavaScript code, and using `eval()`, which we are not willing to do.

 So, the API of `web-extension-framework/` requires the programmer to still write all of these files but offers functions to reduce the boilerplate and handle message passing and lifecycle timing.